Worried about teeth? Here’s what you need to know about breastfeeding a teething baby.

 If baby bites at the end of a breastfeeding session, that means your baby might be bored or done nursing.
 Pay close attention to your baby when suckling slows.
 Is your baby falling asleep (some babies bite as they fall asleep) or showing signs of boredom or distraction?
 Then now would be a good time to use your finger to break the latch.

-Some babies and toddlers bite for attention.
+Some older babies and toddlers bite for attention.
 This is especially true if biting causes an interesting reaction out of mom.
 As much as possible (and it’s not always possible) avoid screaming or yelling when baby bites.
-Try paying more attention to your baby or toddler while nursing, either by making eye contact or communicating with them.
+Try distracting to your baby or toddler while nursing, either by making eye contact or communicating with them.
 Some toddlers will enjoy a game of pointing while nursing: Try pointing to baby’s nose and saying “nose,” then pointing at your nose and saying “nose.”
 Point at and name other parts of yours and baby’s face.
 Your baby might start participating by pointing at your face.
 A simple game like this can keep your baby’s attention long enough to get through the breastfeeding session without boredom.
 A baby who is bored enough with breastfeeding to bite may be ready to move on to something else.

 Some babies bite when they’re experiencing teething pain.
 This is a normal reaction because the act of biting will relieve some of that pressure – AND so does the act of sucking!
 If baby is biting seemingly randomly, or pauses while nursing to bite, this is a good sign that he or she is experiencing a surge of teething pain.
 This is a good time to end the nursing session and give baby something soothing to chew on like a teething toy or cold wet rag.
 You might find baby will try to bite other parts of your body, like your shoulder or arm (or bite their own hands), if he or she is in a lot of pain.
 Therefore it’s good to keep some items ready and nearby for your teething baby.
 Consider wearing a silicone teething necklace made just for baby while you’re nursing.